-Candidates (Conditions) Assessment (Rules) HostIdentifyingNumber is set HostType is null in either or both of the records being compared Manufacturer is null in either or both of the Records have identical values for: • HostIdentifyingNumber records being compared 15.
-Matcher for VMware ESX Servers via UUID OperatingSystem contains vmware (see note 1)UUID is set Records have identical values for: • UUID (see note 2) Matcher for computers using the serial number an UntrustedSerialNo is false d computer name Records have identical values for each of: SerialNo is setComputerName is set SerialNoComputerName 17.
-Matcher for computers using the agent ID which IE BM ILMT uses for tracking operating environments • ILMTAgentID is set Records have identical values for: • ILMTAgentID 18.
-Matcher for incomplete computers using compute r name and domain details The ObjectType is Incomplete (see note 3)ComputerName is setComplianceDomainID is set Records have identical values for each of: • ComputerName • ComplianceDomainID 19.
-Matcher for incomplete computers using compute r name where no domain is available The ObjectType is Incomplete (see note 3) ComputerName is set ComplianceDomainID is null in either or both of the records being compared Records have identical values for: • ComputerName 20.
-Matcher for unmatched computers without hardwa are details using computer name and domain details
+Candidates (Conditions) Assessment (Rules) HostIdentifyingNumber is set HostType is null in either or both of the records being compared Manufacturer is null in either or both of the records being compared Records have identical values for: • HostIdentifyingNumber 15.
+Matcher for VMware ESX Servers via UUID OperatingSystem contains vmware (see note 1)UUID is set Records have identical values for: • UUID (see note 2) 16.
+Matcher for computers using the serial number ar d computer name UntrustedSerialNo is falseSerialNo is setComputerName is set Records have identical values for each of: • SerialNo • ComputerName 17.
+Matcher for computers using the agent ID which I BM ILMT uses for tracking operating environments ILMTAgentID is set Records have identical values for: • ILMTAgentID 18.
+Matcher for incomplete computers using computer er name and domain details The ObjectType is Incomplete (see note 3)ComputerName is setComplianceDomainID is set Records have identical values for each of: ComputerName ComplianceDomainID 19.
+Matcher for incomplete computers using computer er name where no domain is available The ObjectType is Incomplete (see note 3) ComputerName is set ComplianceDomainID is null in either or both of the records being compared Records have identical values for: • ComputerName 20.
+Matcher for unmatched computers without hardw are details using computer name and domain details